 On Death and Dying: What the Dying Have to Teach Doctors, Nurses, Clergy and Their Own Families #ad - Kübler-ross first explored the now-famous five stages of death: denial and isolation, bargaining, depression, anger, and acceptance.
 This edition includes an elegant, enlightening introduction by Dr. Great product! .

 Booking Passage: We Irish and AmericansW.
-W. Norton & Company #ad - Booking Passage: We Irish and Americans #ad - Great product!
+W. Norton & Company #ad - Great product!
 Part memoir, part cultural study, booking Passage is a brilliant, often comedic guidebook for those "fellow travelers, fellow pilgrims" making their way through the complexities of their own lives and times.
 A good read even for those who have not the least ancestral or national bias―for those who desire civilized entertainment along with brilliant narrative.

 Seattle timesin thirty-five years and dozens of return trips to Ireland, Thomas Lynch has found a template for the larger world inside the small one, the planet in the local parish.